-In 2022, there will be an unlimited number of general-season any bull elk permits (any legal weapon, muzzleloader or multiseason) available for youth who will be 17 years of age or younger on July 31, 2021.

-These permits are not for the youth any bull elk hunt that runs from Sept.

-17-27, 2022.
-Visit wildlife.utah.gov/big-game in early June to see purchase times and locations.
+In 2023, there will be an unlimited number of general-season any bull elk permits (any legal weapon, muzzleloader or multi-season) available for youth who will be 17 years of age or younger on July 31, 2023.
+These permits are not valid for the draw-only youth any bull/hunter's choice elk hunt that runs from Sept.
+16-24, 2023.
+Visit wildlife.utah.gov/biggame in early June to see purchase times and locations.

-See the general-season bull elk hunt reference map on page 60, and the boundary descriptions at wildlife.utah.qov/huntplanner, to learn where spike bull units and any bull elk units are located in the state.
+See the general-season bull elk hunt reference map on page 64, and the boundary descriptions at hunt.utah.gov, to learn where spike bull units and any bull elk units are located in the state.